foundersandcoders/ws-software-design-js/README.md

 Now `flip` and `getVal` can be moved to another file without breaking anything, and testing both functions becomes trivial; `getVal` simply needs to be passed an object that implements a `getElementById` method that in turn returns a object with a `value` attribute.
 This means we no longer need to worry about HTML when we are testing.

 It might seem tedious to have to specify all dependencies for each function, but this pattern can be combined with the module pattern so that functions inside the module can exploit lexical scoping, but the dependencies of the module itself are injected.
+Also remember that it is rarely necessary to inject _every_ dependency, simply the ones that allow for better de-coupling.

 ## Exercise 2: Design